Jordan094/mixify/README.md

 ## Site Wide Testing

+### Admin Account

+I have added a number of checks in my site to allow a user called admin to delete recipes submitted to the site.
+This is incase a user submits content which is not appropriate to the site.
+Result: Passed all tests.

 ### Background

 Expectation: Respond to device in which it is displayed on.
 Only show on index page.
 Result: Passed all tests.